cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/user-selectable-egress-ips.md

 {{<tab label="api" no-code="true">}}

-1. Assign your first virtual network to your private network tunnel.
+1. Assign your first virtual network to your private network route.
 For example, assign `vnet-AMER` to your tunnel that routes `10.0.0.0/8`:

     ```bash
     curl --request PATCH \